 ANSWER: All IBR deferred Student Loans for Fannie Mae Conventional Loans, need to be out of deferment.
 We can’t simply qualify you at the number your Servicer SAYS will be your monthly payment ($412), and we can’t use zero either.
 There needs to be some sort of payment reflected on the credit report – because it also can’t say “Starting 2 months down the road.”

 Bottom line – if you have a DEFERRED IBR STUDENT LOAN, with no payments due – there will be SOME KIND of payment used when qualifying you for a mortgage, if you are applying for any loan besides a VA Loan.
 This is a HUGE change, as for some folks we talk to, it could be $900 or more a MONTH in debt we are counting against them, when they are not making any payments on those student loans right now!

 Again with the Good News!
-Fannie Mae and Freddie Mac provide a program where you only need 3% down Payment, AND it can be from a gift.
-There are “Special Program specific” low PMI Rates for those with decent credit, and we can add a non-occupying co-borrower.
+Fannie Mae provides a program where you only need 3% down Payment, AND it can be from a gift, or a down payment assistance.
+There are “Special Program specific” low PMI Rates for those with decent credit, and we can count border income.
 My point is that this is a viable option for those who want to buy a house!

 QUESTION: Do student loans count against my debt to income ratio on a USDA loan if they are deferred?